binarypearl/DDLFanAnimations/README.md

 Current Blender version used:  2.83.2

+Current "stable" blend file (will develop better mechanism later):  ddl_cube_v6.blend

 Status and caveats:
-Vector's cube and 1 Cozmo cube have been modeled.
-(Current animation has multiple duplicates of each cube) The bottom screw, text on the bottom of cube, lighting up of cubes, and cube internals have not yet been modeled.
+Vector's cube and all 3 Cozmo cubes modeled.
+The bottom screw, text on the bottom of cube, lighting up of cubes, and cube internals have not yet been modeled.

+Next is:  Cozmo's charger.

 The cubes are only partially accurate to real-world size.
 The cubes themselves were modeled using the default primitive Blender cube, without using any reference image.
 Thus, as you get closer into view, more inaccuracies